Myster-Ts-RPGs/Thellade-World/Vault Hub.md

 > [!metadata|misc]- No Location Set
 > ```dataview
 > TABLE without id file.link AS "Name", join(aliases, ", ") AS Aliases
-> FROM "Campaign/NPCs" OR "Campaign/Organizations" OR "Campaign/Points of Interest" OR "Campaign/Districts" OR "Campaign/Settlements" OR "Campaign/County" OR "Campaign/Geography" OR "Campaign/Planets" OR "Campaign/Parties/Characters" AND !"Campaign/Organizations/Hierarchies"
+> FROM "01 Campaign/03 Entities/04 NPCs" OR "01 Campaign/02 Factions" OR "01 Campaign/01 World/08 Points of Interest" OR "01 Campaign/01 World/07 Districts" OR "01 Campaign/01 World/06 Settlements" OR "01 Campaign/01 World/04 Subregion" OR "01 Campaign/01 World/03 Region" OR "01 Campaign/01 World/02 Planets" OR "01 Campaign/05 Parties/01 Characters" AND !"Campaign/Organizations/Hierarchies"
 > WHERE econtains(location, nothing) AND !contains(condition, "Dead")
 > SORT tags DESC, file.name ASC